Becoming a carer

 If you are caring for someone at home, you might help them with:

 - food shopping

-- reading letters
+- reading letters or emails

 - keeping a note of their appointments and other arrangements

 - driving them to and from appointments

 - making, heating or giving them their meals and drinks